Nursing (NURS)

 Transfers to CSU only

-Prerequisites or Corequisites: Concurrent enrollment in or previous completion of SPCOM-124 with a minimum grade of C.
+Prerequisite: Completion of NURS-152 with a minimum grade of C.

 Transfers to CSU only

-Prerequisite: Completion of NURS-151 and NURS-152 with a minimum grade of C.
+Prerequisite: Completion of NURS-153 and NURS-154 with a minimum grade of C or equivalent.

 Using concepts and skills previously introduced, this course focuses on the use of nursing process in the promotion of health and wellness in the pediatric client/ family as well as the pediatric patient with and without alterations in health.
 Emphasis is placed on health alterations specific to the pediatric client being cared for in the out-patient setting, acute alterations in the out-patient setting, and for chronic alterations.
 The hospitalized pediatric patient with acute health alterations in pediatrics will be incorporated in the acute medical surgical courses.